ftctechnh/ftc_app/README.md

 or cloning, you can download a full copy of the source in .zip form from one of our releases.

 Documentation is available in the SwerveRoboticsLibrary/doc/javadoc directory.
-There are also several examples of using the library to be found in the usual 'opmodes' directory (alongside the examples provided in the core FTC SDK).
+There are also several examples of using the library to be found in the 'examples' package.

 We'd love to hear what you think about the library.
 Thanks!